 Breast augmentation recovery can be divided into two phases.
 The first breast augmentation recovery phase, also called the acute phase involves the first week following surgery.
-The second breast augmentation recovery phase, also called the delayed phase, involves the second week to first month following surgery.
+The second breast augmentation recovery phase, also called the delayed phase, involves the second week to the first month following surgery.

 A mammary retractor is an “L” shaped, narrow metal retractor that not only helps lift the tissues out of the breast surgeon’s sight but also helps deliver light directly into the surgical field.
-Finally, injection of an extended release numbing medication called Eparel around the proximal sensory nerve trunks, called reginal anesthesia block, which allows for up to 4 days of near complete pain relief!
+Finally, injection of an extended-release numbing medication called Apparel around the proximal sensory nerve trunks called regional anesthesia block, which allows for up to 4 days of near-complete pain relief!

 It takes approximately 4 weeks for scar tissue, called the breast capsule, to form around the implant.
-Once the capsule has formed, the breast implant position is stabilized, and risk of implant malposition is significantly reduced.
+Once the capsule has formed, the breast implant position is stabilized, and the risk of implant malposition is significantly reduced.
 As such, patients are allowed to return to lower body physical activity as early as two weeks following surgery.

 By one month following surgery, upper body activities are allowed thus graduating patients to full physical activity.
 In summary, breast augmentation recovery is completed at one month following surgery.

-Please admire this 22 year old female 2 months following bilateral breast augmentation with different sized silicone gel implants to correct breast asymmetry with a seamless recovery.
+Please admire this 22-year-old female 2 months following bilateral breast augmentation with different-sized silicone gel implants to correct breast asymmetry with a seamless recovery.